isabella232/journey-orchestration-learn.en-1/help/validate-and-publish-a-journey.md

 ---
-title:  Validate and Publish a Journey
+title:  Validate and publish a Journey
 description: You can test your journey before its publication, using test profiles.
 This allows you to analyze how individuals flow in the journey and troubleshoot before publication.
 feature: Journey Orchestration
 topics: Test and publish a journey